 Like Luke said… balance

-Rogue One has the maturity of The Empire Strikes Back, but softens it with likeable characters, good humor and epic battles worthy of Force Awakens or Return of the Jedi.
+Rogue One has the maturity of The Empire Strikes Back, but softens it with relatable characters, good humor and epic battles worthy of Force Awakens or Return of the Jedi.
 And it masterfully plays its proximity to A New Hope to evoke the original movie’s optimism even though Rogue One itself is deeply pessimistic.

 It starts small, in obscure corners of the galaxy, but as the wider Star Wars universe intersects the story, Rogue One grows into an adventure of epic scope.
 The sheer audacity of the film is startling – not the least being the fact that all of its heroes die – and even its epilog gives us something we didn’t know we needed until we saw it: Darth Vader unleashed in the full terror of a Sith Lord.
 Rogue One is the true Prequel to the Original Trilogy and its tone matches the original three better than any other film.
 But it stands in splendid isolation as the finest Star Wars movie yet.